csebooks/ds-algorithms/content.en/algorithm-analysis/_index.md

 iterations is about .

-Exponentiation
+**Exponentiation**

 Our last example in this section deals with raising an integer to a power (which is also an integer).
-Numbers that result from exponentiation are generally quite

-页码，21/30Structures, Algorithm Analysis: CHAPTER 2: ALGORITHM ANALYSIS

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

-large, so an analysis only works if we can assume that we have a machine that can store such large integers (or a compiler that can simulate this).
+Numbers that result from exponentiation are generally quite large, so an analysis only works if we can assume that we have a machine that can store such large integers (or a compiler that can simulate this).
 We will count the number of multiplications as the measurement of running time.

-int

-pow( int x, unsigned int n)
+int pow( int x, unsigned int n)

 {